 Annuals to add for an all-season feast of flowers include Ageratum, Marigold, Verbena, and Zinnia, to name a few.

-When planting a butterfly garden, it’s kind to provide host plants to provide egg-laying stations and food for the larva we commonly call caterpillars.
-Plants in the carrot family such as parsley, fennel, dill, as well as carrots themselves, are excellent choices.
+When planting a butterfly garden, it’s kind to provide host plants with egg-laying stations and food for the larva we commonly call caterpillars.
+Plants in the carrot family such as parsley, fennel, dill, and carrots themselves, are excellent choices.
 Plus, their feathery foliage looks lovely mixed with perennials and annuals.

 Posted on the Johnsonburg Camp’s butterfly garden is a sign – “Planting in Progress.
 Walk Gently.”
 In other words, Recovery & Growth in Progress.
 Be kind.
 Garden Dilemmas?
 AskMaryStone@gmail.com

 Speaking of native, a client who has become a friend, Nancy of Fredon NJ, sent a photo of a mystery plant.
 The foliage looks like goldenrod (solidago), I wrote back.
 Goldenrod is one of my favs to add to the garden for the late summer to fall show that butterflies love.
-And, despite the rumors, it does not cause allergies – (link to the previous column Goldenrod’s Bad Reputation).
+Despite the rumors, it does not cause allergies – (link to the previous column Goldenrod’s Bad Reputation).

 “I don’t remember planting that,” Nancy writes.
 A few days later, she found a link to what could be her mystery “weed.”
 Hummingbirds and butterflies love our native Hairy Beardtongue (Penstemon hirsutus).
 Nancy wondered how three landed in her garden perfectly spaced.

 “That’s the beauty of native plants,” I wrote back, “they magically plant themselves.”